syncfusion-content/maui-docs/MAUI/RadialGauge/animation.md

 ## Initial animation

-The radial gauge allows all of its elements to be animated with `EnableLoadingAnimation` property.
+The radial gauge allows all of its elements to be animated using the `EnableLoadingAnimation` property.
 The default value for this property is false.
-The duration of the animation can be controlled by `AnimationDuration` property of the gauge.
+The duration of the animation can be controlled by using the `AnimationDuration` property of the gauge.

 {% tabs %}